-When we get kids into good habits, small tasks get done with less effort and nagging.
-Making their bed, feeding pets, unloading dishwasher etc. It not only reduces the amount of nagging needed, strengthens their self-discipline, but it also shares the workload.
+When I get my kids into good habits doing important tasks regularly, they get done with much less effort.
+Making their bed, feeding pets, unloading dishwasher etc. It not only reduces the amount of nagging needed, strengthens their self-discipline, and shares the workload.

-They learn to help, you don’t have to do it all.
+They get into a habit of helping so you don’t have to do it all.

 Getting kids into good habits is as much a lesson for us as parents.
 We need to be in healthy habits ourselves, we model what we want them to do.